Published by Lyn on 4 September 2013

 If you decide to bring your own bikes, see this article about taking bikes on planes.

 From Bordeaux, Cycling Southern France, written by one of our contributors, Richard Peace, is a good guide and covers the Bordeaux-Toulouse route and, if you're continuing further, the route east of Toulouse.
-For the latter, the UK publisher Cicerone's Cycling the Canal du Midi is a good guidebook.
-There's also Ian Griffiths' guide to cycling both canals.

 If you need a little help organising your trip, you could always consider a self-guided tour – there are a number of companies offering support along the Canal de Garonne (search 'Aquitaine' in our tour listings) and the Canal du Midi (search 'Midi-Pyrenees' or 'Languedoc').
 They'll arrange bike hire for you, and also provide maps, luggage support and a hotel booking service.